p0staldud3/p0staldud3/README.md

 (ill work on this at some point gng its still a wip🥹)

-  𓊈 " i dont care if it hurts, i want a perfect body, i want a perfect soul. i want you to notice, when im not around "  𓊉

-helllllooo!!! my name is soap, i also go by sammy and roman <3 ( ◜‿◝ )♡.  i am single and not looking atm <3
+helllllooo!!! my name is soap, i also go by sammy and roman <3 ( ◜‿◝ )♡.

 bisexual / genderfluid(￣ε(#￣)

 bpd , did , npd/nspd , schizophrenia , add + other things im too lazy to list and im sure you dont need to know <3

-((dont be scared to come chat or sit with me on pt unless my name says otherwise im always in the mood for conversation!!))
+((dont be scared to come chat or sit with me on pt unless my name says otherwise im almost always in the mood for conversation!!))

 lightshipper & yumeshipper/selfshipper
 I FUCKING LOVE MY WIVES AND HUSBANDS <3

 i recommend checking out my straw for more info abt me!! dont be afraid to leave a note in my ata or dm me on discord!! <3